-Our Equality Scheme ensures that our educational provision, services and policies meet the needs of all our students, staff and stakeholders, and ensure that each person is treated as an individual, fairly and with respect solely on the basis of their aptitude, ability and potential to pursue a course of study or to fulfil the requirements of a job.
+Our Equality and Diversity Charter highlights the University’s’ priorities for Equality and Diversity action in the current academic year.
+This Charter aims to ensure that our educational provision, services and policies meet the needs of all our students, staff and stakeholders, and ensure that each person is treated as an individual, fairly and with respect solely on the basis of their aptitude, ability and potential to pursue a course of study or to fulfil the requirements of a job.

 Reviewing our procedures

 We periodically review our admissions policy and procedures in order to seek to recruit students from all sectors of society, recognising that all students benefit from the experience of living and working in ethnically and culturally diverse groups.

 Each year our Diversity Festival provides a focus through which the University actively promotes, challenges and develops an understanding of equality, diversity and multiculturalism.

 The University of Chester has a Disability Equality Staff Group, an LGBT Staff Network and a Womens Network.
 All staff are welcome to attend the staff networks and should contact email@example.com to find out more information.